-Covid: Law on wearing face masks in Scotland lifted
+Covid: Law on wearing face masks in Scotland is lifted

 The move brings the country into line with the rest of the UK.

+The testing regime has also changed, with free lateral flow tests no longer available to the general population.

+People without symptoms are no longer required to take the regular tests, but PCR tests will be available to people with symptoms until the end of April.

-Community cases of the virus are falling but the numbers of Covid-positive hospital patients remain high.
+Community cases of the virus are falling but the number of Covid-positive hospital patients remains high.

 About one in 17 people in Scotland had the virus in week ending 9 April - down from one in 13 the previous week, according to the Office for National Statistics.